plone/training/mastering_plone/testing.rst

 If nothing else matches, :file:`test_setup.py` is the right location for anything GenericSetup related.
 In :ref:`eggs1-label` we created a content type.
 It is time to test this.

-We are going to create a test module named :py:mod:`test_talk`:
+We are going to create a test module named :mod:`test_talk`:

 .. literalinclude::  ../ploneconf.site_sneak/chapters/02_export_code_p5/src/ploneconf/site/tests/test_talk.py
     :linenos: